diffix/reference/docs/multiple-aid.md

 6. Tag each column as AID (note not necessary to configure what entity is being protected, or how AIDs relate to each other).

 > TODO: Make sure we include different AIDs having different LCF parameters.

+> NOTE(Sebastian): I don't think #5 (not tagging redundant AIDs) should be a goal.
+In fact tagging all possible AID columns could be the conservative safe thing to do.
+It certainly adds runtime overhead but helps protect against dirty data (same individual under multiple IDs).
+I think we should measure the performance impact before making a recommendation against tagging multiple AIDs.

 ## sum()